mirror/flashdevelop/FD4/FlashDevelop/Bin/Debug/Projects/190 ActionScript 3 - AS3 Android App/AIR_Android_readme.txt

 1. Configuration

-- edit 'conf\SetupSDK.bat' for paths to Flex SDK and Android SDK
+- edit 'bat\SetupSDK.bat' for paths to Flex SDK and Android SDK

 2. Creating a self-signed certificate:

-- run 'conf\CreateCertificate.bat' to generate your self-signed certificate,
+- run 'bat\CreateCertificate.bat' to generate your self-signed certificate,

 (!) wait a minute before packaging.